José Manuel Castañón: Biography

 In prison he wrote his first novel Moletu-Voleva or "The insanity for the lust of dollars", a tragic-comic satire, inspired by the personality of one of the jail recluses and his mad pursuit for easy-coming money.
 The book, published in 1956, received very warm critics and it was considered full of originality and transcendence.

 In 1957 he also published Bezana Roja.

 By that time, he had already decided going into self-exile, considering incompatible his profession as a freelance writer with Franco's dictatorship.
 In 1957, he resigned his infantry captain rank and addressed a letter to the Spanish Government requesting that his War Veteran's pension be paid to a War Disable Republican, and fled to France.
 From there he went to Caracas, Venezuela.
 Two years later his family joined him.

 In Venezuela he sustained his family working exclusively as a writer.
 Most of his literary work was published in Caracas.
-In 1987 he received de Andres Bello Order from the Government of Venezuela.
+In 1987 he received the Order of Andrés Bello from the Government of Venezuela.

 José Manuel Castañón was a passionate lover of poetry.
 He had an astounding ability to memorizing poems; he knew an extraordinary number of poems by heart, and enjoyed reciting them to audiences.
 He wrote a book about his beloved Peruvian poet Cesar Vallejo: Passion for Vallejo.
 In 1983, he was named adoptive son of Santiago de Chuco, Vallejo's birthplace.

 While in the Blue Division he had kept a diary, which remained unpublished for many years.
 The book was published in 1991 under the title The Diary of an Adventure.

 He wrote, as well, books on his ideology, political beliefs, and his inner struggle.

 In 1977, he returned to Madrid, when in Spain had already disappeared all vestige of the dictatorship.
-He died June 6, 2001.
+He died on 6 June 2001.

 Castañón was predeceased by his wife and a son, and is survived by four daughters.